 So I want to know if you know that Sofia actually set out to become a dentist?

-So in the 90s while she was still studying near the end of her degree in that, she was approached to host a show in Miami.
+In the 90s while she was still studying near the end of her degree in that, she was approached to host a show in Miami.
 And this then opened up her career in movies and TV.

 Throughout the 90s she hosted several different shows on the Univision Network which is a US Spanish network.
 She appeared in some different movies and then she landed her spot on "Modern Family" in 2009, which was something that you probably know her best from.